ProsperousHeart/cheatsheets/Processes/MultipleVersions.md

 That's it!
 You can now call it by that new name to start an interpreter with the version ...

 Or for creation of a [new virtual environment](virtualenvs.md).

+If for some reason that doesn't work (cause it works for me at the time of this writing) then as per [this Stack Overflow](https://stackoverflow.com/a/69657896/10474024) you might need to add the copied version to the PATH.
+But I didn't have to do that.